 Draft No. 4: On the Writing Process.
 2017.

 McPhee has taught expository writing at Princeton for many years.
 This volume contains eight essays based on that class.
 One of its most enjoyable features is that he illustrates his points with examples from his vast corpus of books.
 It was fun to see these examples, most of which came from books I had read earlier.
 Another essay entitled “Under the Cloth” is about his daughter’s commitment to large format precision photography, many of whose products have appeared in major art galleries.
 All in all, it is an entertaining as well as educational collection.

 The Patch.
 2018.

 This volume has two parts.
 The first is a series of essays under the heading “The Sporting Scene,” and includes fishing, football, golf, lacrosse, and bears.
-The are all very entertaining, in McPhee’s inimitable fashion.
+They are all very entertaining, in McPhee’s inimitable fashion.
 Part Two is the most unusual.
 It is called “An Album Quilt,” and it consists of a large number of fragments, some as short as a few sentences, others longer, of things he started but never finished.
 Once again the range of subjects is amazing.